Canada's Oldest Chinese Temple

 We graciously thank Fancy and David, and the Victoria Royals for their generosity and support which has enabled us to continue with our efforts to restore and conserve the Yen Wo Society Building, home of Tam Kung Temple, Canada’s oldest Chinese temple (1876),

-The Tam Kung Temple, the oldest Chinese temple in Canada, is under the guardianship of the Yen Wo Society, a linguistic organization that was established by Hakka speakers in Victoria in 1905.
-The last migration of the Hakka, a Chinese ethnic group that had its origins in the north of China, took place in the thirteenth century.
-The Hakka people in South China still have their own language and culture.
 According to geographer David Chuenyan Lai, there are various potential origin myths for the deity Tam Kung.
 One claimed he was an abandoned youngster with supernatural abilities to stop diseases from spreading, calm sea storms, and bring rain.
-According to a different version, Tam Kung was a courageous Hakka elder who, in 1278, assisted the eight-year-old Emperor Bing of the Song Dynasty in escaping from Mongolian armies.
-According to a third tale, Tam Kung was a made-up name for the young Emperor Bing, who was later made into a god.
+According to a different version, Tam Kung was a courageous Hakka elder who, in 1278, assisted the seven-year-old Emperor Bing of the Song Dynasty to escape from the Mongol army.
+According to a third tale, Tam Kung was a made-up name for the young Emperor Bing, who was later deified.

 The foundation of Tam Kung Temple in Canada dates back to the 1860s, when a Hakka gold seeker from Guangdong Province brought the statuette of Tam Kung with him to safeguard his journey across the Pacific Ocean.
-Before the Hakka native left for the Cariboo region to seek gold, he placed the statuette in a wooden niche-like box and left it by the mouth of the Johnson Street ravine for his countrymen to pay homage.
+Before the Hakka native left for the Fraser River to seek gold, he placed the statuette in a wooden niche-like box near the Johnson Street ravine for his countrymen to pay homage.

 A Hakka native from Guangdong Province, Ngai Sze, dreamt that Tam Kung came to him and told him to build a temple to provide a safe space for spiritual guidance, cultural unity, and honouring ancestors.
 Ngai Sze, along with several members of the Hakka Chinese community, actively fundraised to collect monies to purchase a temple site.

-The Yen Wo Society, an association of Hakka-speaking people, was founded in 1905 in Victoria, British Columbia.
-In 1911, the Society demolished the one-story temple and erected a four-story building on the same site.
+In 1912, the Society demolished the one-story building and erected a four-level building on the same site.
 Tam Kung Temple was moved to the top floor of this narrow, brick building.
 For more than a century, the Yen Wo Society has continued its role as the custodian of Tam Kung Temple, responsible for its preservation and maintenance.

 Tam Kung Temple is open to the public and welcomes both local and international visitors.
 Believers visit the temple to consult Tam Kung for guidance on how to handle difficult life issues or how to recover from an illness.
-A believer will kneel and shake a bamboo tube with 103 bamboo sticks after making a sacrifice of incense.
-Each stick has a number, and when one is pulled out, the number on that stick correlates to a verse from an oracle that offers guidance from Tam Kung.
+A believer will kneel and shake a bamboo tube with 103 bamboo sticks after making a offering of incense.
+Each stick has a number that correlates to a verse from an oracle that offers guidance from Tam Kung.

 Nora Butz, President 250 889 8329